-Asbestos exposure is, at least for the most part, associated with industrial jobs, such as construction, chemical plants, and factory workers.
-Yet, post office workers are among the numerous workers who’ve faced asbestos exposure in the past.
-Some post office workers continue to face the problem today, and are regularly put at risk of developing life-threatening illnesses.
+Post office workers are among the many people who’ve faced asbestos exposure in the past, due to extensive use of the toxic substance at numerous facilities.
+Some post office workers continue to deal with asbestos problems today and are regularly put at risk of developing life-threatening illnesses.

 The EPA and Post Offices